2021-2022 School Year

 - Submit admission application

 - Submit application fee of $50

-- Submit Teacher Reference Form if child attends Preschool/Mother’s Day out
+- Submit CONFIDENTIAL Teacher Reference Form if child attends Preschool/Mother’s Day Out program

 - Parent interview with GCA Board